-- 1. Federal Home Loan Bank stock purchased directly by State Fund. - 2.
-Pursuant to Insurance Code section 1191 common and preferred stock of corporations domiciled in the US or Canada, and denominated in US Dollars.
+- 1. Federal Home Loan Bank stock purchased directly by State Fund. - Pursuant to Insurance Code section 1191 common and preferred stock of corporations issued, and domiciled in the US or Canada and organized under the laws of the United States or any State thereof, or the Dominion of Canada or any province of the Dominion of Canada which are payable in US dollars and denominated in US Dollars.
 Stock and other equity securities issued by foreign domiciled companies shall not be purchased for the Equity Portfolio.